An older article but a few interesting bits of information:

 For Kavanagh, there was nothing shady about sweetening the deal with nearly a million extra dollars.
 On the contrary, he says, it was a moral imperative.

 "Rep. John Kavanagh was trying to secure an extra $900,000 gift for the GEO Group, the billion-dollar private prison corporation whose state lobbyists came to him at the last second begging with upturned hats.
-The $45 million already earmarked for the maintenance of low- and medium-security facilities wasn’t enough, they said."
+The $45 million already earmarked for the maintenance of low- and medium-security facilities wasn’t enough, they said."3] But the most egregious, and I have posted about this before, factoid:

 ,,,